Wedding Attire

 Some popular casual attire options:

-Dresses: Sundresses, maxi dresses, or playful midi options.
+Dresses: Sundresses, maxi dresses, or playful midi options are ideal for a relaxed vibe.

-Pant or Jumpsuits: Linen pants with a stylish top, rompers, or casual jumpsuits.
+Pants or Jumpsuits: Linen pants paired with stylish tops, rompers, or casual jumpsuits for a comfortable yet chic look.

-Suit: Lightweight suits, chinos with button-down shirts, no tie, loafers.
+Suit: Lightweight suits, chinos with a button-down shirt, no tie, and loafers.

 Considerations When Choosing a Guest Dress Code